xceejay/docs.easyjitsi.com/README.md

 # Easy Jitsi
-The Only Documentation you'll Ever Need to Deploy Jitsi
+The Only Documentation you'll Ever Need to Deploy Jitsi G
 ## Contribution
 We would love to have your help.
 Use this [Guide](https://github.com/easyjitsi/docs.easyjitsi.com/blob/master/CONTRIBUTING.md) if you don't know how to contribute.